evenorog/undo/README.md

 # Contents

+* [Command] provides the base functionality for all commands.
 * [Record] provides stack based undo-redo functionality.
 * [History] provides tree based undo-redo functionality that allows you to jump between different branches.
 * [Queue] wraps a [Record] or [History] and extends them with queue functionality.